OmkarSsawant/OmkarSsawant/README.md

 - 💬 Ask me about astonishing ⚡technologies , 🎨 art , cycle of building a problem solving project 🏗 .
 - 📫 How to reach me: 📧 omkar18sawant@gmail.com
 - 😄 Pronouns: He , Him
-- ⚡ Fun fact: I will love to work and colloborate with you in your project .
+- ⚡ Fun fact: I will love to work and colloborate  .

 ## If intrested contact me , ...
 Awating for creating a Epic Project .